leonardo-toffalini/viscous/report/report.typ

 == Advection

 Make it clear that this is the first crucial idea of the method.
-The idea is that isntead of the solving the advection equation as a partial differential equation, we trace a path backwards to where a fluid particle could have come from.
+The idea is that instead of the solving the advection equation as a partial differential equation, we trace a path backwards to where a fluid particle could have come from.

-The problem with solving the advection equation is that it is dependant on the velocity vector, in contrast to the diffusion step where it was only dependant on the previous state of the density field.
+The problem with solving the advection equation is that it is dependent on the velocity vector, in contrast to the diffusion step where it was only dependent on the previous state of the density field.

 After tracing back the possible locations where fluid particles could have come